0800 069 9269

 Because spores themselves are not living cultures, they are widely used in educational, academic, and laboratory mycology.

-Magic mushroom spores are supplied in several distinct formats.
-Each format serves a different research purpose and is categorised separately to ensure clarity and correct usage.
+Magic mushroom spores are supplied in several distinct research formats.
+Each format serves a different microscopy workflow and is categorised separately for clarity.

-Spore syringes contain spores suspended in a sterile solution, allowing for controlled application to microscope slides or agar media in laboratory environments.
+Spore syringes contain spores suspended in a sterile solution, allowing for controlled application to microscope slides or other research surfaces.

 Commonly used for: